BIOP/ijp-operetta-importer/README.md

 We are looking for people to test it, so feel free to drop @lacan a line!

+## Documentation

+We are hosting the JavaDoc as GitHub pages at https://biop.github.io/ijp-operetta-importer/

+If you'd like to see some examples on how it can be used, please check the **Scripts** folder.
+This contains a few Groovy examples on how to call the Operetta Importer API

-## Setup for testing
+## Installation
-You can install our test update site for now:
+You can install our Operetta Importer Update site for now:

 From Fiji, go to Help > Update > Manage Update Sites